Battle of West Saigon: Battle

 COSVN initiated a second diversion on the morning of 9 May, this one to open an escape route through Hậu Nghĩa Province.
-The command ordered Sub-Region 2 to attack Firebase Maury (10.884°N 106.476°E), an outpost that the commander of the 25th Infantry Division, General Fillmore K. Mearns, had just established in Đức Hòa District approximately nine kilometers south of Cu Chi, and which stood squarely in the path of retreat that the 9th Division intended to use.
-Manning the post were Companies A and B, 4th Battalion, 23rd Infantry Regiment, Troop I, 3rd Squadron, 11th Armored Cavalry Regiment and artillery made up of the towed 105mm howitzers from Batteries B and C of the 7th Battalion, 11th Artillery Regiment and the M109 howitzers of Battery A, 3rd Battalion, 13th Artillery Regiment.
+The command ordered Sub-Region 2 to attack Firebase Maury (10.884°N 106.476°E), an outpost that the commander of the 25th Infantry Division, General Fillmore K. Mearns, had just established in Đức Hòa District approximately 9km south of Cu Chi, and which stood squarely in the path of retreat that the 9th Division intended to use.
+Manning the post were Companies A and B, 4th Battalion, 23rd Infantry Regiment, Troop I, 3rd Squadron, 11th Armored Cavalry Regiment and artillery made up of the towed 105 mm howitzers from Batteries B and C of the 7th Battalion, 11th Artillery Regiment and the M109 howitzers of Battery A, 3rd Battalion, 13th Artillery Regiment.
 To assist the assault, Sub-Region 2 headquarters instructed elements from the 208th Artillery Regiment to rocket the 25th Infantry Division’s base camp at Cu Chi.
-At 01:00 on 9 May, PAVN artillery crews sent a salvo of thirty rockets crashing into Cu Chi, killing 7 Americans and wounding 48 others.
+At 01:00 on 9 May, PAVN artillery crews sent a salvo of 30 rockets crashing into Cu Chi, killing seven Americans and wounding 48 others.
 An hour later, PAVN infantry assaulted Firebase Maury from the north and from the south in battalion strength.
 While the defenders were preoccupied with these attacks, a team of sappers used some encroaching woodlands to reach the western portion of the perimeter undetected.
 After cutting their way through the wire, the sappers destroyed five M109 howitzers and two ammunition trucks with satchel charges before slipping back out of the perimeter.
 When the shooting stopped a few hours later, 10 Americans were dead and another 66 wounded.
 The PAVN left behind 18 dead.
 The troops at Firebase Maury spent the better part of the day clearing away destroyed equipment.

 The beleaguered 9th Division units at Bình Trị Đông exploited the diversions on the morning of 9 May to make their escape.
 VC soldiers crept out of the bunkers and spider holes that had kept them alive during the last five days and began marching west in small groups, leaving behind a great deal of equipment and most of their dead in order to travel quickly.
 The VC showed their usual efficiency in slipping past the US troops positioned along Route 10 west of the village.
 When the sun came up, ARVN engineers moved in to disable any booby traps the VC might have left behind and to bury the 277 dead VC they found in the rubble.